makma/fingerprintjs.com/content/blog/a-guide-to-ecommerce-merchant-fraud-protection-in-2021.md

 #### **Inconsistencies in customer/order information**

-If several pieces of key information provided by the customer don't match (e.g., the zip code entered doesnt correlate to the area they say they're in), online fraud could be in the works.
+If several pieces of key information provided by the customer don't match (e.g., the zip code entered doesn't correlate to the area they say they're in), online fraud could be in the works.
 Upon spotting these discrepancies during a customer's checkout process, online merchants should take further steps to validate the customer's identity by performing additional verification.
 After all, the mistake might just be a typo.
 Or, it may be fraud.

 #### **Excessively large orders**